 ‘Voices & Thoughts’ Archives

 It’s the Friday night topic of The Future of News DENVER – (April 28, 2010) – Will print news survive?
 That be the topic of The Future of News Friday, April 30 at 7 p.m. on Channel 12.1.
 Host Frank Sesno and Tina Brown, founder of the internet news site The Daily Beast, and Ken Paulson, former editor of USA Today, will discuss whether the Internet is killing print news.
-Brown, a former editor of The New Yorker and Vanity Fair magazines, and Paulson, one of the ...
+Brown, a former editor of The New Yorker and Vanity Fair magazines, and Paulson, one of the earliest editors to put ...
 Full Story

 Newly seated Berthoud Trustee Dave Skiles has started his own blog.
 The first post was February 15 and he talks about issues on his mind.
 We applaud this effort to reach out to the people of Berthoud.
 Each post ends with a poll asking whether you agree ore disagree with his comments.
 This is a great opportunity to let your opinion be known.
 You can visit his site by clicking here.